Beetles belong to the order Coleoptera, the largest insect group worldwide.

 The dangerous substance cantharidin is excreted by soldiers and blister beetles, which are related.

-Their excrement has been known to produce blisters on human skin, which is why they go by the name blister beetles.
+Their excrement has been known to produce blisters on human skin, which is why they are known as blister beetles.

 It’s this same response that keeps lizards and birds from consuming them.

-Blister beetles are found in over 7,500 species worldwide, and their leathery wings and dark coloring can recognize them.
+Blister beetles are found in over 7,500 species worldwide, and their leathery wings and dark coloring make them easily recognized.

 They are ravenous omnivores that eat plants and other insects, growing to lengths up to 2.5 cm.